QuantSysBio/aSPIRE/README.md

 to `no` (see [config file](#config-file) section for detailed instructions).
 Make sure to follow the instructions in `Skyline_tutorial.pdf` during execution.

 #### Command line execution
-The command line options requires the installation of [Docker](https://www.docker.com/).
+The command line option requires the installation of [Docker](https://www.docker.com/).
 Skyline is containerised in [this](https://hub.docker.com/r/chambm/pwiz-skyline-i-agree-to-the-vendor-licenses) Docker image.
 Pull the image and make sure that it works:

     docker pull chambm/pwiz-skyline-i-agree-to-the-vendor-licenses
     docker run -it --rm chambm/pwiz-skyline-i-agree-to-the-vendor-licenses wine SkylineCmd --help